Jo Jones: Biography

 Born in Chicago, Illinois, United States, Jones moved to Alabama, where he learned to play several instruments, including saxophone, piano, and drums.
 He worked as a drummer and tap-dancer at carnival shows until joining Walter Page's band, the Blue Devils in Oklahoma City in the late 1920s.
 He recorded with trumpeter Lloyd Hunter's Serenaders in 1931, and later joined pianist Count Basie's band in 1934.
 Jones, Basie, guitarist Freddie Green and bassist Walter Page were sometimes billed as an "All-American Rhythm section," an ideal team.
 Jones took a brief break for two years when he was in the military, but he remained with Basie until 1948.
 He participated in the Jazz at the Philharmonic concert series.

 He was one of the first drummers to promote the use of brushes on drums, and shifting the role of timekeeping from the bass drum to the hi-hat cymbal.
 Jones had a major influence on later drummers such as Buddy Rich, Kenny Clarke, Roy Haynes, Max Roach, and Louie Bellson.
 He also starred in several films, most notably the musical short Jammin' the Blues (1944).

 Jones performed regularly in later years at the West End jazz club at 116th and Broadway in New York City.
 These performances were generally well attended by other drummers such as Max Roach and Roy Haynes.
 In addition to his artistry on the drums, Jones was known for his irascible, combative temperament.
 One famous instance of his irritable temper was in the spring of 1936, during a jam session at the Reno Club in Kansas City.
 A young Charlie Parker was attempting to play an improvised solo, but lost track of the chord changes; as a sign of contempt, Jones threw a cymbal from his drum kit onto the floor near Parker's feet to get him to leave the stage.
-This incident is pivotal to Parker's career, motivating him to practice harder and mastered improvisation.